 |Typical International Baccalaureate offer||34 points to include 10 points in total from Higher Level Chemistry and another science or Mathematical subject.
 Chemistry is to be at least 5 points within this total.|

-You may also take optional modules in other disciplines, such as Biological Sciences, Physics or Modern Languages.
+You can also take optional modules in disciplines such as Biological Sciences, Physics or Modern Languages.